hadley/adv-r/Scoping.md

 get("b", e)
 ```

-Environments can also useful datastructures because unlike almost every other type of object in R, modification takes place without a copy.
+Environments can be also useful datastructures because unlike almost every other type of object in R, modification takes place without a copy.
 This is not something that should be undertaken lightly: it will violate users expectations about how R code works, but it can sometimes be critical for high performance code.
 The following example shows how you can use an environment to do this.
 It's important to make the parent environment the empty environment so that you don't accidentally inherit behaviour from the global environment.

 ```R
 e <- new.env(parent = emptyenv())